Spl0itable/NYM/README.md

 The Flutter app is a native shell wrapper around the Nymchat PWA, providing:
 - **Push Notifications** - Native push notifications for new messages
-- **Seamless External Browsing** - Links open in the system browser
 - **Native Performance** - Smooth, native-feeling experience on both platforms

 ### Building the Flutter App